Living with a “border-less heart” in the world of “man-made borders”…

 Now in his thirties, he does the same!
 It’s his lifetime craft.
 No day is perfect for him without weaving some threads of ideas into the written form of words.

-He moved to Canada in 2006 and lived in great Canadian cities and towns like Squamish, Vancouver, Abbotsford, Saskatoon, Edmonton, North Battleford, Turtleford, Lloydminster, Yellowknife, and traveled Canada extensively via road.
+He moved to Canada in 2006 and lived in great Canadian cities and towns like Squamish, Vancouver, Abbotsford, Saskatoon, Edmonton, North Battleford, Turtleford, Lloydminster, Yellowknife, Whitehorse and traveled Canada extensively via road.

 In 2011, he became the citizen of Canada, which motivated him to learn more his new and beautiful country, the land, and its people.

 From BC to Ontario, he has been to almost every city and town, plus majority of villages.
-Being himself from a village, he loves to see villages and small communties everywhere.
-He was espacially captivated by wheat farms of Saskatchewan.
+Being himself from a village, he loves to see villages and small communities everywhere.
+He was especially captivated by wheat farms of Saskatchewan.
+He would sit by roadside to watch farmers of Saskatchewan harvesting wheat crop for hours.
+It would also emotionally connect him with his family’s farm in Punjab.

 His Yukon made bhangra dance videos went viral and his work has been featured on CBC Yukon, CBC National, CTV National News, Buzzfeed, The Huffington Post, SBS Australia, and many other platforms.
 Even Canadian embassies abroad shared his works to showcase ever thriving Canadian melting-pot and the wonderful side of multiculturalism.

 Although he lived in and traveled to many corners of the world, however the Yukon is the place where he lived most of his time after his village in Punjab.
 So, he pretty much considers himself a proud Yukoner.
 When he is not doing anything, he enjoys sharing giggles with his fellow Yukoners in the streets, corners, or at coffee-shops of different Yukon communities.

 “The whole Yukon seems like a village of friends”, he often contemplates the notion seriously and enjoys the feeling!

 Gurdeep thinks that life is an art and he is pretty much into it!

-“Sometimes salty and sometimes sweet, life is a delicious shake by the end of the day”, he has many self-created quotes.
+“Sometimes saline and sometimes saccharine, life is like a fruit-shake with a distinctive diversity of flavors”, he has many self-created quotes.

 “Monetary richness without happiness is real poverty and monetary poverty with true happiness is real richness”, another quote from him.